Jordan

 # 10 Book the budget-friendly Ramada Hotel or at Mujib Chalets

-The super luxury Mövenpick is a top choice for your stay at the Dead Sea, but it might not be in your budget to stay here.
-We opted for two cheaper options: the delightful Ramada Resort Dead Sea and the less luxurious but breathtaking Mujib Chalets.
-You can read more about Mujib Chalets in this blog with our favourite overnight stays in Jordan.
+The luxurious Mövenpick is a top choice for your stay at the Dead Sea, but it might not fit your budget.
+We opted for two cheaper options: the delightful Ramada Resort Dead Sea and the breathtaking Wadi Mujib Chalets

 # 11 Visit the Dead Sea during a day trip